juliayang/juliayang.github.io/index.md

 ### Previous work:
 >> Given the efficacy of meta-GGA functionals in ground state crystal structure prediction, as observed in our work [here](https://www.nature.com/articles/s41524%E2%80%90018%E2%80%900065%E2%80%90z), we used data-driven methods to find systematic under-coordination in the well-known PBE functional, not observed in SCAN.
 We trace the origin of this difference to their exchange enhancement factors [here](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.100.035132).
 ![](scan.jpg)
->

 >> Lattice models can be used to disordered systems, but they have rarely been extended to study systems with more than 2 or 3 species.
 In studying the partially-disordered spinel system, [we constructed one of the most complex lattice models to our knowledge](https://www.nature.com/articles/s41524-022-00818-3), and suggested that model error with CE models should scale with species complexity.
 We also explained our approaches in a "Behind the Paper" commentary [here](https://materialscommunity.springernature.com/posts/structured-sparsity-for-building-predictive-models-in-chemically-complex-systems).
 > ![](npj-pds.jpg)

 >> We are also the first to study the DFT corrections needed to model organic solvents.
 (Preprint coming soon.)

 ### III.
 Battery recycling with solvents
 > Molecular understanding of metal-solvent interactions are essential to develop new metals recycling methods.
-We are interested in exploiting the tunability of "designer solvents", such as molten salts, ionic liquids, or deep eutectic solvents, to enable selective metals extraction.
+We are interested in exploiting the tunability of "designer solvents", such as molten salts, ionic liquids, or deep eutectic solvents, to enable selective metal extraction.

 ### Previous work:
 >> We have developed a computational workflow, using cheminformatics and Bayesian methods, to navigate reaction conditions for optimizing chemical recycling of waste plastics.
 Several patents regarding this process have been filed by X Development LLC.
 See our primary contribution [here](https://patents.google.com/patent/US20230170056A1/en):